|

 10, 1870)stan(d)12jan70

-Chief Engineer Joseph Backalan, Chief of the Department, reports to the City
+Chief Engineer Joseph Backalan, Chief of the Department, reported to the City

 Commissioners on the strength of the four fire companies and two engines, one

 Hook and Ladder Company, and one Bucket Company.
-He notes all equipment is in
+He notes all equipment was in

-good order with the exception of some lanterns that they are short of.
+good order with the exception of some lanterns that they were short of.
 He

-reports that they need six lanterns and four lanterns to complete their
+reported that they needed six lanterns and four lanterns to complete their

 equipment.
-He recommends that some provision be made to get water in the city
+He recommended that some provision be made to get water in the city

 for fire department use.
-He recommends some forty cisterns be built in the
+He recommended some forty cisterns be built in the

-streets, until such time that a water works can supply the city and take the
+streets, until such time that a water works could supply the city and take the

 place of cisterns: